exasol/public-knowledgebase/Database-Features/error-message-to-many-characters-found-in-host-name.md

 ## Answer

-The Exa connection does not use the sqlserver protocol.
-It uses exasol.
+The Exa connection does not use the JDBC protocol.
 When the Exasol driver tries to parse jdbc:sqlserver://, it gets confused by the structure, specifically the multiple forward slashes (//) after a protocol it doesn't recognize.

 In the Exasol context, this is a typo, because what is intended is a JDBC connection instead of an EXA connection.